mixedbeans/robot-gladiators/README.md

 # Robot Gladiators

 ## Purpose
-Simple game where you fight enemies, and stop in shops, trying to get the high score.
+Simple JavaScript game where you fight enemies, stop in shops, and try to get the high score.

 ## Built With
 * JavaScript